PierrickI3/inin-dialer/README.md

 ## Module Description

 Installs and configures a Central Campaign Server (CCS) and or an Outbound Dialer Server (ODS) to use with a CIC server from Interactive Intelligence.
+Reboots once the install is complete.

 ## Setup